 - 1996: Ariana discovers her voice…

-- Has played the Boulder Theater, Denver’s Gothic and Oriental Theaters, Immersive Studios, Esalen Institute, Breitenbush and Harbin Retreats, Mishawaka Amphitheater, Planet Bluegrass, Vail’s Ford Amphitheater…
+- NOTABLE VENUES: Boulder Theater, Denver’s Gothic and Oriental Theaters, Immersive Studios, Esalen Institute, Breitenbush and Harbin Retreats, Mishawaka Amphitheater, Planet Bluegrass, Vail’s Ford Amphitheater…

-- Festivals she has played: Topanga EarthDay (SoCal), ARISE (CO), OneLove Festival (SoCal), Mystic Garden (OR), Dreamtime (CO), Tribal Vision (NM), Drawing on the Moon (SoCal), SisterWinds (CO), YogaRocks!
+- NOTABLE FESTIVALS: Topanga EarthDay (SoCal), ARISE (CO), OneLove Festival (SoCal), Mystic Garden (OR), Dreamtime (CO), Tribal Vision (NM), Drawing on the Moon (SoCal), SisterWinds (CO), YogaRocks!
 (CO), Beltania (CO)

-- Has sung with Lunar Fire, master flautist Manose, Dave Stringer, Momo Loudiyi, Bhagavan Das, Girish…
+- NOTABLE LIVE COLLABORATIONS: Lunar Fire, Marla Leigh, Tony Khalife, Beth Quist, Meagan Chandler, master flautist Manose, Dave Stringer, Momo Loudiyi, Bhagavan Das, Girish…

-- 2010-Present: Live improvisational music for dance for Melissa Michael/Golden Bridge’s “Shakti Sisterhood,” Ecstatic Dance Live Oakland, Santa Barbara Dance Tribe, Sacred Dance Live Santa Monica, Maureen Freehill of Butopia, and Sharing Weight Boulder.
+- 2010-2016: Live improvisational music for dance for Ecstatic Dance Live Oakland, Santa Barbara Dance Tribe, Sacred Dance Live Santa Monica, Maureen Freehill of Butopia, and Sharing Weight Boulder.

 - 2005-Present: Womensong facilitator

-- 2004-Present: Has co-taught and played live music for ceremony, dance, and workshops with Ixeeya Beacher, founder of Women’s Tent
+- 2004-Present: Has co-taught and played live improvised music for ceremony, dance, and workshops with Ixeeya Beacher, founder of Women’s Tent.

 - 2004-7: Kirtan and sacred chant leader